Sizes

-Choosing the right size for baby and children's clothing can be a challenge.
+Choosing the right size for baby and children's clothes can be a challenge.
 Luckily, at Donder, we've made everything clear and easy for you!
-From preemie to toddler sizes and even matching outfits for parents.
-Our clothing is designed with plenty of stretch, ensuring longevity and allowing your child to move comfortably.
-Here, you'll find everything about sizes, lengths, and age recommendations so you can choose the perfect fit!
+From preemie to toddler and even matching outfits for parents.
+Our clothes are designed with plenty of stretch, making the items last longer and allowing your child to move comfortably.
+Here, you'll discover everything about sizes, lengths, and ages, so you know exactly which size to choose!

 Newborn Collection